-We detected 3,104 customers using Golinks, 83 companies that churned or ended their trial, and 117 customers with estimated renewals in the next 3 months.
+We detected 3,174 companies using Golinks, 83 companies that churned, and 108 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (32%) and the most common company size is 51-200 employees (23%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Company Characteristics